 64 Pages Posted: 6 May 2019 Last revised: 1 Feb 2022

 We study the pricing decision of firms in the presence of consumer inertia.
 Inertia, which can arise from habit formation, brand loyalty, and switching costs, generates dynamic pricing incentives.
 These incentives mediate the impact of competition on market power in oligopoly settings.
 For example, dynamic incentives can limit the equilibrium price effects of a horizontal merger.
-However, the way that the merger is implemented---whether the merged firm maintains separate brands or consolidates them into a single entity---can have lower impacts on prices in the presence of inertia.
-Thus, consumer inertia plays an important role in mediating horizontal competition.
-We develop an empirical model to estimate consumer inertia using aggregate, market-level data.
-We apply the model to a hypothetical merger of two major retail gasoline companies, and we find that a static model can predict price increases greater than the price increases predicted when accounting for dynamics.
+However, the way that the merger is implemented---whether the merged firm maintains separate brands or consolidates them into a single entity---can have large effects on equilibrium prices in the presence of inertia.
+We develop an empirical oligopoly model to estimate consumer inertia and dynamic pricing incentives using market-level data.
+We apply the model to a hypothetical merger of retail gasoline companies, and we find that a static model predicts greater price increases than those obtained while accounting for dynamics.

 Keywords: Consumer Inertia, Market Power, Dynamic Competition, Demand Estimation